 One-to-one marketing is a customer relationship management strategy.
 It’s centered around personalized interactions with customers.
 Personalization creates greater customer loyalty.
 And a better return on marketing efforts.
 The concept of one-to-one marketing first gained attention in 1994.
 When Peppers & Roger’s book “The One to One Future” was released.

 The goal of one-to-one marketing, like all marketing, is to make a sale.
 One to one marketing communicates directly to the consumer.
 The person is targeted deliberately.
-It is a CRM strategy that focuses on personalized one to one interactions.
+It is a CRM strategy that focuses on personalized interactions.

-The goal of one to one marketing is to deliver a personalized experience.
+The goal of one-to-one marketing is to deliver a personalized experience.
 And generate customer loyalty.
-One to one marketing can add a layer of convenience and personalization that is hard to match.
+1 to 1 marketing can add a layer of convenience and personalization that is hard to match.
 Everyone likes to feel like they’re seen.
 One to one marketing gives that feeling to consumers.